List of characters in The Lego Movie franchise: Swamp Creature

 The Swamp Creature (voiced by Todd Hanson in The Lego Movie and The Lego Movie 2: The Second Part, Seth Green in The Lego Batman Movie) is a gill-man from Lego Monster Fighters.
-In The Lego Movie, the Swamp Creature is among the Master Builders that meet in Cloud Cuckoo Land.
+In The Lego Movie, the Swamp Creature is among the Master Builders who meet in Cloud Cuckoo Land.
 After Emmet's failed attempt at an inspirational speech, which causes the Master Builders to boo at him, the Swamp Creature asked "This is supposed to make us feel better?"
 In the second film, the Swamp Creature is seen when General Sweet Mayhem arrives in Apocalypseburg.

 In The Lego Batman Movie, a different Swamp Creature is among the inmates of the Phantom Zone.
 When Joker describes himself to the inmates, the Swamp Creature called Joker boring.

 Texas Cowboy

 The Texas Cowboy is a Master Builder from the Old West.
-He is among the Master Builders that meet in Cloud Cuckoo Land.
+He is among the Master Builders who meet in Cloud Cuckoo Land.

 Traffic Enforcer

-The Traffic Enforcer is among the Master Builders that meet in Cloud Cuckoo Land.
+The Traffic Enforcer is among the Master Builders who meet in Cloud Cuckoo Land.

 Trucker Guy

 The Trucker Guy is a Master Builder.
 He is first seen in a flashback when Wyldstyle talks about the Master Builders to Emmet.
-The Trucker Guy is later seen among the Master Builders that meet in Cloud Cuckoo Land.
+The Trucker Guy is later seen among the Master Builders who meet in Cloud Cuckoo Land.

 White Classic Spaceman

 The White Classic Spaceman is a 1980's spaceman in a white spacesuit from Lego Space.
-In The Lego Movie, one White Classic Spaceman is among the Master Builders that meet in Cloud Cuckoo Land while another one is seen in a space set.
+In The Lego Movie, one White Classic Spaceman is among the Master Builders who meet in Cloud Cuckoo Land while another one is seen in a space set.